 Present Value of Pension Obligation and Other Employee Benefits.
 The cost of defined benefit obligation is determined using actuarial valuations.
-The actuarial valuation involves making assumptions such as discount rate and future salary increases, among others.
+The actuarial valuation involves making assumptions such as discount rates and future salary increases, among others.
 Due to the complexity of the valuation, the underlying assumptions and its long-term nature, defined benefit obligations are highly sensitive to changes in these assumptions.
-All assumptions are reviewed at each reporting date.
-The assumptions as of December 31, 2019 have considered the impact of the denial of the application of the Company's legislative franchise.
+All assumptions are reviewed at each financial reporting date

 In determining the appropriate discount rate, management considers the interest rates of government bonds that are denominated in the currency in which the benefits will be paid, with extrapolated maturities corresponding to the expected duration of the defined benefit obligation.
-Future salary increases are based on expected future inflation rates.
+Future salary increases are based on expected future inflation rates for the specific country.

-Further details about the assumptions used are provided in Note 26.
+Further details about the assumptions used are provided in Note 30.

-Employee leave entitlements that is expected to be settled within one year from reporting date is classified as a current liability in the parent company statement of financial position.
+Employee leave entitlements that is expected to be settled within one year from reporting date is classified as a current liability in the consolidated statement of financial position.
 Otherwise, this is classified as part of the noncurrent portion of other employee benefits liability.
-As of December 31, 2020 and 2019, the accrued pension obligation and other employee benefits of the Company amounted to \$\mathbb{P}4,305\$ million and \$\mathbb{P}4,775\$ million, respectively (see Note 26).
+Accrued pension obligation and other employee benefits of the Company amounted to \$\mathbb{P}7.1\$ billion and \$\mathbb{P}7.0\$ billion as March 31, 2021 and December 31, 2020, respectively (see Note 30).

-Recognition of Deferred Tax Assets.
+Recoverability of Deferred Tax Assets.
 Management's assessment of the deferred tax assets to be recognized involves significant judgments and is based on assumptions regarding the entities' current performance, future plans for the business and tax planning strategies.
 Management exercised judgment on the financial forecast used in determining the forecasted taxable income of the entities, including the timing of reversal of future taxable and deductible temporary differences.